HectorTa1989/multithreadedPyCamera/README.md

-# Nultithreaded camera frame reading
+# Multithreaded camera frame reading

 Script to read frames from the camera using multithreading Python.